Cosmo-Tech/cosmotech-api/doc/Apis/DatasetApi.md

 Delete entities in a graph instance

-    delete entities in a graph instance
+    Delete entities in a graph instance Note: This endpoint is activated only if &#x60;csm.platform.twincache.useGraphModule&#x60; property is set to true

 ### Parameters